ircv3/ircv3-specifications/core/capability-negotiation.md

 If a client has not indicated support for `CAP LS 302` features, the server MUST NOT send these new features to the client such as cap values and multiline replies.

+When CAP Version `302` is enabled, the client also implicitly indicates support for the [`cap-notify`](../extensions/cap-notify-3.2.html) capability, as described in that specification.

 Example:

     Client: CAP LS 302